 Port Navy Service has a cleaning & antifouling area of 2,200 m2 designed to the latest environmental standards and dedicated to maintaining your boat, be it a sailing boat, motor boat, a catamaran or trimaran.

-The treatment plant, equipped with settlement tanks and oil separators for retaining the pollutants that are generated.
-This plant is designed to trap the pollutants fixed on suspended solids contained in the polluted runoff from boat cleaning & antifouling and maintenance areas.
+The treatment plant is equiped with sedimentation tanks and oil separators for retaining the pollutants that are generated.
+This is designed to trap the pollutants which are fixed on bound to suspended solids contained in the polluted runoff from boat cleaning & antifouling and maintenance areas.